aanas1010/Vaccine-Management-System/phase2/design_document.md

     * Documentation and comments
     * Making sure methods and classes are implemented in a way that matches our design speciation/class diagram
   * For Phase 2 we have still been reviewing pull requests in a thorough manner
+    * As stated above, we are now using the github review feature and requesting reviewers
 * JavaDocs
-  * For Phase 2 we have added JavaDocs to all of our methods in all of our classes
+  * For Phase 2 we have added JavaDocs to all of our methods in all of our classes except private methods
 ## Testing
 The goal of our project is to extensively test all the more complicated methods in our program.
 We will avoid testing for methods like getters, setters and simple boolean methods as these are simple in their implementation.
 * Testing Schematics